 Cushion pressure sensor to understand how long the elder is sitting.

 TV monitoring (how much is on and the elder is sitting in front of it).

+Gas alarms

+Temperature and humidity sensor

+We can use, for instance, z-wave sensors to control presence, temperature, humidity, gas and smoke alarms and then send the information through a Rasperry micro-server to the virtual avatar where ambient monitor can be combined with monitors from other devices to adapt activity and possibly raise alarms.
+Different priority in the acquired information will be casted: gas alarms will raise a high level alarm with no delay while temperature and humidity may be acquired and processed with delay.

 A profiling of the phone conversation of the elder will be carried out in terms of duration and called numbers.
 We will also carry out a pitch analysis with the aim of identifying possible consistent changes of emotional status that can be carried out, for instance, through time window Fourier analysis or cepstrum analysis of audio signal.
 Such information might be an early warning of emotional and cognitive changes that are indeed associated with some degenerative cognitive illnesesse.